 Lastly, at times people are too tired to do anything with you at the location.
 You might end up exploring by yourself.
 I ended up loving all the “me” time and exploring while listening to a podcast or something else.
 It did take some time to adapt too, however.

 Becoming a flight attendant was one of the best decisions I ever made in my life.
-I ended up staying for 7 years and those were some of the best I ever had.
-Finally, I felt ready to head off for new challenges and experiences, but I would recommend anyone interested to pursue their flight attendant dream.
+I stayed in the job for 7 years and those were some of the best I ever had.
+Finally, I felt ready to head off for new challenges and experiences, but I would recommend anyone interested in pursuing their flight attendant dream.